+The CEO of emerging European grocery delivery app Gorillas accused protesting riders of engaging in “a political play” and ranted about “external parties” destroying his vision, according to a recording of an all-hands Zoom meeting obtained by Motherboard.
 The all-hands Zoom meeting took place on June 11, the third day of a series of strikes and demonstrations that shut down multiple warehouses in Berlin ignited by the firing of a rider during his probation period.
 According to striking workers, the rider was fired for being late.
 In an email to Motherboard, a Gorillas spokesperson said the rider had been fired for “misconduct,” but did not provide further details.